GreptimeTeam/greptimedb/README.md

 ## Introduction

 **GreptimeDB** is an open-source time-series database focusing on efficiency, scalability, and analytical capabilities.
-Designed to work on infrastructure of the cloud era, GreptimeDB benefits users with its elasticity and commodity storage, offering a fast and cost-effective **alternative to InfluxDB and Prometheus**.
+Designed to work on infrastructure of the cloud era, GreptimeDB benefits users with its elasticity and commodity storage, offering a fast and cost-effective **alternative to InfluxDB** and a **long-term storage for Prometheus**.

 ## Why GreptimeDB